Sarah L. Friedman

 Contact:

 Dr. Sarah L. Friedman is a developmental psychologist with MA degree from Cornell University, Ph.D. from the George Washington University and post-doctoral training at the National Institute of Mental Health.
 Her past scientific papers and edited books address a wide range of topics in the area of child development.
-These include (a) the effects of preterm birth on cognitive, educational and social development of children; (b) the interface of brain, cognition and education; (c) the development of planning skills; (d) longitudinal follow-up research strategies; (e) environmental influences on psychological development; and (f) child care and children’s psychological and health development.
-More details are available in her curriculum vitae.
+These include (a) the effects of preterm birth on cognitive, educational and social development of children; (b) the interface of brain, cognition and education; (c) the development of planning skills; (d) longitudinal follow-up research strategies; (e) environmental influences on psychological development; and (f) child care and children’s psychological and health development; (g) children of deployed parents and (h) antisemitism and child development.

 Fellow – Association of Psychological Science (1991 to present)